reecemillsom/test-e/README.md

 6. Create a Docker file that can be deployed for the API to run in an ECS container.

+7. Client side I would add a E2E test to check that the behaviour works as expected.
+E.g. if I discharge / charge / empty 3 times, etc...

 ## Deployments

 1. Create Github Action pipelines to deploy to production.